 County Mayor Dave Kerner attended Suncoast Community High School (Riviera Beach, 2002), the University of Florida (Bachelor of Arts, Political Science & Criminology, 2006), and the University of Florida College of Law (Juris Doctor, Constitutional Law & Local Government, 2010).
 At the age of 19, during his freshman year at the University of Florida, he also attended the Police Academy at Santa Fe Community College, and became certified and sworn as a Police Officer.

-At the age of 20, while enrolled fulltime at the University of Florida, Commissioner Kerner was honored as the Police Officer of the Year for the City of Alachua, and also served as the Fraternal Order of Police, Lodge 62, Union Representative.
+At the age of 20, while enrolled fulltime at the University of Florida, County Mayor Dave Kerner was honored as the Police Officer of the Year for the City of Alachua, and also served as the Fraternal Order of Police, Lodge 62, and Union Representative.
 While serving as a Police Officer, he was assigned to the night shift, and also served as a Field Training Officer.